patKilcullen/Balderdash/NOTES.md

 PLay whose turn it is can't guess defs.
 ADD Tie GAME CARD
 RESTART GAME NEED TO SET SCORES TO 0
+WHEN 3rd player added need to update scoreCArd